-Participants may borrow from their accounts, once each year, a minimum of \$1,000, up to a maximum equal to the lesser of \$50,000 or 50% of their total vested account balance (excluding matching contributions).
-At any time only one loan may be outstanding per participant.
+Participants may borrow from their accounts once each year a minimum of \$1,000, up to a maximum equal to the lesser of \$50,000 or 50% of their total vested account balance.
 Loan transactions are treated as transfers between the investment funds and the participant loans fund.
 Loan terms range up to 5 years, or up to 15 years for the purchase of a primary residence.
 The loans bear a rate of interest equal to the prime rate on the date of the loan distribution.
 Principal and interest is generally paid ratably through regular payroll deductions.
-Notes receivable from participants totaling \$5,005,189 and \$4,540,861 were outstanding at December 31, 2012 and 2011, respectively, bearing interest rates ranging from 3.25% to 8.25% at each year-end.
+Notes receivable from participants totaling \$188,283 and \$150,849 were outstanding at December 31, 2012 and 2011, respectively, bearing interest rates ranging from 3.25% to 7.75% in 2012 and 2011.